XRPLF/xrpl-dev-portal/content/references/protocol-reference/serialization.md

 _(The "Issue" or "STIssue" type is part of multiple proposed extensions to the XRP Ledger protocol, including [XLS-30d: Automated Market Maker](https://github.com/XRPLF/XRPL-Standards/discussions/78) :not_enabled: and [Federated Sidechains](federated-sidechains.html) :not_enabled:)_

 Some fields specify a _type_ of asset, which could be XRP or a fungible [token](tokens.html), without an amount.
-These fields have consist of two 160-bit segments in order:
+These fields have consist of one or two 160-bit segments in order:

 1. The first 160 bits are the [currency code](#currency-codes) of the asset.
 For XRP, this is all 0's.
-2. The next 160 bits are the [AccountID of the token issuer](#accountid-fields).
-For XRP, this is all 0's.
+2. If the first 160 bits are all 0's (the asset is XRP), the field ends there.
+Otherwise, the asset is a token and the next 160 bits are the [AccountID of the token issuer](#accountid-fields).

 ### Object Fields